computerguided/rocket-sim/README.md

 ### Rocket Thrust

-The rocket's thrust is modeled as an additional force that can be applied in the direction the rocket is facing (forward thrust) or opposite to it (backward thrust).
+The rocket's thrust is modeled as an additional force that can be applied in the direction the rocket is facing.

 #### Thrust Force Components